aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * Try to use more pointers if asked to solve in place. e.g., move odd-even lists.

 ## Array
-* Two pointer technique - move zeroes,
+* Two pointer technique - move zeroes, reverse String (two pointer is less buggy because you don't have to consider odd and even length string scenario.)
 * Try reversing and transposing 2D matrix for rotating or any problem as an option.

 ## String